 Notification- Families will be notified in writing in March about the status of their child’s enrollment in the program.
 We aim to accommodate schedule preferences as best we can, though this is not always possible.
 In situations where not all applicants are offered spaces in the program, a waiting list will be maintained and families will be contacted when a space becomes available.

 Once you have received your letter of acceptance into the program, families complete an Enrollment Agreement and pay one month’s deposit to reserve their child’s space in the program.
-Families then must register their student with the Duxbury Public Schools by completing a Registration Packet.
-The Registration Packet includes showing an official birth certificate, demonstrating proof of residency, physician report verifying immunizations are up to date, registration forms, language survey, and contact information.
+Families then must register their student with the Duxbury Public Schools by completing an online DPS Registration.
+The Registration process includes showing an official birth certificate, demonstrating proof of residency, physician report verifying immunizations are up to date, registration forms, language survey, and contact information.

 Should you have any questions regarding the Integrated Preschool, please call us at 781-934-7680, Option 3.
 We look forward to working with you and your child!